Deepansh-Srivastav/SwiftDrop/client/README.md

 TODO remaining changes to be done-
+- Improve the styling of the dashboard.
+- FIX the all category fetch data.
+- Learn and Add Debouncing

+##Features Remaining:

+##Best Practices:
 - managing the user data into localstorage correctly .
 - clearing the local storage when the tokens are expired and cleared.
+- the way of checking the role of user (ADMIN,USER) is best practice or not ?

+#Today TODO

+Timestamp-